adkelley/javascript-to-purescript/tut01/README.md

 const nextCharForNumberString = str =>
   String.fromCharCode(parseInt(str.trim()) + 1)
 ```
 Perhaps better, but it's terribly hard to follow!
-We must start with the innermost parenthesis, and work our way to the outermost, all while keeping track of the changes to `str`.
+We must start with the innermost parentheses, and work our way to the outermost, all while keeping track of the changes to `str`.
 Good luck with that on more complex expressions!

 There is a better approach that we can borrow from our dear old friend `Array`.
-Let's put our string into a box so that we can map our string transform functions over it.
+Let's put our string into a box so that we can map our transform functions over it.
 In PureScript, we typically use the `Identity` functor for this purpose, because it comes right out of the box (sorry - I couldn't resist the pun).
-But we don't scare anyone away from this very first tutorial, so instead let's create a new type called `Box`.
-Plus, we learn how to create new types in PureScript, which is a really nice way to help express the meaning and context of our program!
+But we don't scare anyone away from this very first tutorial, so instead let's build a new type called `Box`.
+Plus, we learn how to create new types in PureScript, which is a nice way to help express the meaning and context of our program!

 ## Time for PureScript

 Open the code example [Main.purs](https://github.com/adkelley/javascript-to-purescript/tree/master/tut02/src/Main.purs) with your favorite code editor.
-If one is not installed already, you can refer to the [Introduction](https://github.com/adkelley/javascript-to-purescript) for a list of IDE plugins that will help to better format and view PureScript code in your editor.
+If you don't have editor support for PureScript, refer to the [Introduction](https://github.com/adkelley/javascript-to-purescript) for a list of IDE plugins.
 For now, you can ignore the module declaration and import list at the top.
 Instead, let's start immediately on our Box declaration.

 ### Create a Box to hold the value